Office of Postsecondary Education, Department of Education.

 1. Selection Criteria: The selection criteria for this program are from 34 CFR 658.31, 658.32, 658.33, and 655.32 and are listed in this section.
 The maximum score for all of the criteria, including the competitive preference priorities, is 110 points.

 All Applications.
 All applications will be evaluated based on the following criteria: (a) Plan of operation (15 points); (b) Quality of key personnel (10 points); (c) Budget and cost effectiveness (10 points); (d) Evaluation plan (20 points); and (e) Adequacy of resources (5 points).

 Applications from IHEs, consortia, or partnerships.
 All applications submitted by an IHE or a consortia or partnership will also be evaluated based on the following criteria: (a) Commitment to international studies (15 points); (b) Elements of the proposed international studies program (10 points); and (c) Need for and prospective results of the proposed program (15 points).

 Applications from Public and Private Nonprofit Agencies and Organizations, Including Professional and Scholarly Associations.
-All applications from public and private nonprofit agencies and organizations, including professional and scholarly associations, will also be evaluated based on the following criterion: Need for and potential impact of the proposed project in improving international studies and the study of modern foreign language at the undergraduate level (40 points).
+All applications from public and private nonprofit agencies and organizations, including professional and scholarly associations, will also be evaluated based on the Start Printed Page 33542following criterion: Need for and potential impact of the proposed project in improving international studies and the study of modern foreign language at the undergraduate level (40 points).